Urban Living: Building Smart, Sustainable Cities of Tomorrow

 This is where smart cities can help.
 The more future-proof we build our cities - using methods and materials that minimize environmental impact - the greater chance our planet has of combating climate issues.

-This is a good start, but smart cities should not be defined by technology and convenience alone.
-It is just as important to also look at how cities are finding integrated and connected solutions to alleviate growing urban problems such as mobility, environmental protection, sustainability and more.
-At the same time, a smart city should go beyond just individuals – equal consideration needs to be placed on a city’s ability to facilitate trade and business and create a smart economy for the benefit of all.
+Smart cities should not be defined by technology and convenience alone.
+It’s just as important to also look at how cities are finding integrated and connected solutions to alleviate growing urban problems such as mobility, environmental protection, sustainability and more.
+Besides, a city must be able to facilitate trade and create a smart and sustainable economy for the benefit of all.

 Ultimately, no two cities are the same.
-Each has its own unique set of urban problems, which call for a unique set of smart infrastructure and sustainable solutions.
-Below is a selection of developing smart cities in the region, each charting its path to a better future for its residents:
+Each has its own set of urban problems, which call for a unique set of smart infrastructure and sustainable solutions.
+Check out five smart cities in the region, highlighted for their innovations in mapping a better future for residents and the planet: